heavyelementinc/cobalt-core/readme.md

 <img align="right" src="shared/img/branding/cobalt-logo.svg" alt="Heavy Element" height="200" width="auto">
 Cobalt Engine is meant to provide developers with a simple and intuitive router-based web development frontend.
 It's compatible with Docker and easily deployed.

-Cobalt provides an all-in-one framework which includes
+Cobalt aims to provide an all-in-one framework which includes
  * An expressive HTML template engine
  * A hybrid backend/frontend routing system
  * Route contexts for both HTML content and RESTful APIs